|

 "Self-Employed Carpenter" -- Prolific Author of Woodworker's Manuals -- Editor of Woodworker Magazines

-Bio: Hayward was born April 26, 1898, in London, England.
-The son of a woodworker, Albert Charles Hayward, and mother, Elizabeth (Richards) Hayward, Hayward married Ivy Edith Peronne on April, 1939, and his marriage produced three children: C. G. Alan, Sylvia R., Lorna H.J.
+Bio: Born April 26, 1898, in London, the son of a woodworker, Albert Charles Hayward, and mother, Elizabeth (Richards) Hayward, Hayward marries Ivy Edith Milsom on April, 1939, and his marriage produces three children: C. G. Alan, Sylvia R., Lorna H.J.

-Educated in London, England, Hayward served in World War I for two years, 1916-18.
+Educated in London, Hayward serves in World War I for two years, 1916-18.

-(Aside: Three other London-based woodworkers, Paul Hasluck, Percy Wells and John Hooper, were active writers during this same era, suggesting the likelihood that the three where acquainted, although I am only speculating about the Hasluck connection.
-(Like Hayward, Wells and Hooper were connected with the Shoreditch Technical Institute in London.
-I will keep on the lookout for evidence that confirms whether Hayward was acquainted with Hasluck.)
+(Aside: Three other London-based woodworkers, Paul Hasluck, Percy Wells and John Hooper, are active writers during this same era, suggesting the likelihood that the three are acquainted, although I am only speculating about the Hasluck connection.
+(Like Hayward, Wells and Hooper are connected with the Shoreditch Technical Institute in London.
+I will keep on the lookout for evidence that confirms whether Hayward is acquainted with Hasluck.)

-We have to look at R J DeCristoforo as a parallel to Hayward as an example of rare individuals in woodworking circles: both both prolific writers, both started out at a very young age -- Hayward 25 years old, DeCristoforo 30-odd years old -- and, significantly, both were "self-taught", that is, in the sense, neither had formal training in woodworking and neither went to college.
-According to my calculations from data in Contemporary Authors, Hayward's writing career extends to at least a phenomenal 56 years, 1923 to 1979; overall, Hayward authored, edited, or contributed to 36 books, and was the editor of at least two periodicals, a truly astonishing output.WRITINGS BY THE AUTHOR:
+In America, we have to look at R J DeCristoforo as a parallel to Hayward.
+Both are examples of rare individuals in woodworking circles: both both prolific writers, both started out at a very young age -- Hayward 25 years old, DeCristoforo 30-odd years old -- and, significantly, both are "self-taught", that is, in the sense, neither had formal training in woodworking and neither went to college.
+According to my calculations from data in Contemporary Authors, Hayward's writing career extends to at least a phenomenal 56 years, 1923 to 1979; overall, Hayward authors, editsd, or contributes to 36 books, the editor of at least two periodicals, which, taken together, is a truly astonishing record.

 1924: English Furniture at a Glance: A Simple Review in Pictures of the Origin and Evolution of Furniture from the Sixteenth to the Eighteenth Centuries, Architectural Press, 1924, Putnam, 1925.